thegooddocsproject/templates/our-team/guide-our-team.md

 ## Acknowledgements

-While creating this template, the authors were inspired by the (https://www.writethedocs.org/team/)[Write the Docs Team] page.
+While creating this template, the authors were inspired by the [Write the Docs Team](https://www.writethedocs.org/team/) page.